andriyantohalim/computervision/README.md

-# Speed up your computer vision and deep learning projects with the following automatic installation scripts!
+# Speed up your computer vision and deep learning projects using these installation scripts!

 Starting a computer vision project must not always be done from scratch.
 Plenty of computer vision/deep learning projects make use the existing open-source frameworks, such as [OpenCV](https://opencv.org/), [Caffe](http://caffe.berkeleyvision.org/) and [dlib](http://dlib.net/).